 When humans don’t get fulfilment, their psychological response is anxiety or tension.

 You can provide instant gratification by using a ‘now’ marketing strategy such as “Lose 7 lbs. in 7 Days”, or “Learn 30-Minute Marketing Strategies in 3 hours”.

-These kinds of headlines work because they promise benefits, and a desirable quantity of that benefit in a desirable time period.
+These kinds of headlines work because they promise benefits and the desired quantity of that benefit in a desirable time period.

 I have created a free download to go with this series that includes the 21 most common Marketing Channels that you can use to share your message with your target market.